YajieZhu018/LoopBin/README.md

 -c: the .mcool file

--g: the folder containing the bedgraph files from epigenetic features, output from the preprocessing step
+-g: the folder containing the bedgraph files from epigenetic features, output from the step 1

 -r: the number of processors